ading2210/libcurl.js/README.md

 });
 ```

-You may also use the, the `libcurl.onload` callback, which can be useful for running libcurl.js inside a web worker.
+You may also use the `libcurl.onload` callback, which can be useful for running libcurl.js inside a web worker.
 ```js
 libcurl.onload = () => {
   console.log("libcurl.js ready!");